 Free Online Research Sites

 You set up an account, but it is free.
-Has some, but not all, of the same records as Ancestry, and also has some unique records.
+It has some, but not all, of the same records as Ancestry and has some unique records.
 Highly recommended for researching documents.
 Trees placed on this site are not private and may contain unsourced information.
 Search > Records

-The Ancestor Hunt – this site contains newspaper links to many free digital newspaper sites in every US State and Canadian Province, plus a small amount of information on Australian, Caribbean, and Europe.
+The Ancestor Hunt – this site contains newspaper links to many free digital newspaper sites in every US State and Canadian Province, plus a small amount of information on Australia, the Caribbean, and Europe.

 These non-newspaper scans are from our onsite collection and have been OCR indexed for ease of searching.
-New digital collections are being added all the time, so check back frequently to see what’s new!
+New digital collections are always being added, so check back frequently to see what’s new!
 These archives are free to use and accessible to the public.
 Digitized materials are available here.
 Note: The date fields are not functional in this portion of our archives.

 This site has nearly 100,000 articles to guide you to websites, research strategies, records & resources!
 You set up a free account at www.familysearch.org and then can use the above Wiki site directly with this link or from the main page: Search > Research Wiki.
 Keyword search by location, record type, etc.

-This is an extensive list which guides you to other sites with records & resources.
+This extensive list guides you to other sites with records & resources.
 Over 20 years, genealogist Cyndi Ingle has created a “card catalog” to the vast amount of genealogical resources available online.
 It is categorized and cross-referenced for easier use.
-Cyndi was to be the speaker at the Maine Genealogical Society’s Spring Conference, but like most gatherings, that has had to be cancelled.